nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 Note: For same toolchain and targets targeted by same option, make sure mcux_replace_ide_option is used after mcux_set_ide_option, otherwise you will get the error message: setting is not set before, please use mcux_set_ide_option instead of mcux_replace_ide_option.

-For details of commonly used option settings, please refer to [IDE Option and Scripts Setting](#ide-option-and-scripts-setting)
+For details of commonly used option settings, please refer to [IDE Option Setting](#ide-option-setting)

 #### Special functional scripts